-On the few times I’ve had to open up my emergency food, I’m always glad that I stockpiled luxuries like olive spread to jazz up boring crackers, marshmallows to roast on my indoor emergency stove and canned artichokes to serve with my endless rice supply.
+On the few times I’ve had to open up my emergency food, I’m always glad that I stockpiled luxuries like olive spread to jazz up bland crackers, marshmallows to roast on my indoor emergency stove, and canned artichokes to serve with my endless rice supply.

 But chocolate is by far the best luxury prepping food you can stockpile.

-If you are thinking of storing chocolate long-term, here is what you need to know about its shelf life, which types of chocolate a best to stockpile, and how to package it.
+If you are thinking of storing chocolate long-term, here is what you need to know about its shelf life, which types of chocolate are best to stockpile, and how to package it.

 Does Chocolate Go Bad?

 Plain chocolate generally does not go bad in the sense that it becomes unsafe to eat.
-This is because chocolate has very little moisture in it and is considered “microbiologically safe.”
+This is because chocolate has very little moisture and is considered “microbiologically safe.”

 Chocolate Shelf Life